For questions or comments please contact us.

 From 2006 to 2011, Virginia Tech's Center for Human-Computer Interaction offered undergraduate students from various colleges and universities the opportunity to spend eight weeks at Virginia Tech, working with our faculty and graduate students on research projects using the state-of-the-art technology and laboratories assembled here.
 Students selected to participate received housing, meals, and a stipend.

 Our program sought to provide students exposure to a multi-disciplinary approach to Human-Computer Interaction research.
 Emphasis was on innovative HCI research that leverages experiential learning with state-of-the-art technology to find multidisciplinary solutions--producing future researchers prepared for the rigors of graduate school.
-Students were encouraged to seek publication venues for their research (an important step in applying for graduate school), and funding is available to support their travel to conferences.
+Students were encouraged to seek publication venues for their research (an important step in applying for graduate school), and funding was made available to support their travel to conferences.

 The Center for Human-Computer Interaction (CHCI)